 Start by removing any existing nail polish and shaping your nails into your desired style.
 Simply smooth your nails to make a flat surface for polish.

 It’s time for base coat application!
 It creates a strong foundation for further French tip designs.
 This will also prevent your nails from staining and promote longer-lasting results.

 Select a sheer or pale pink polish for the base color.
 Apply two light layers, letting each one completely dry before adding the next.
 This will create a subtle and natural-looking base for the white French tip nails.

 Using white nail polish or a special French tip pen, carefully draw a curve across the tips of your nails.
 The curve should follow the natural shape of your nail, enhancing it’s beauty.
 For perfect results, take your time and apply gentle, steady strokes.

 Step 5: Refine the tips

-Make sure the edges of the tips are clean by using a cotton ball dipped in nail polish remover.
+Make sure the edges of the french tip nails are clean by using a cotton ball dipped in nail polish remover.
 This will give your tips a polished and professional finish.